-Short bio:
+Short bio

-Her work is also informed by her love of poetry.
-She connects her practice to the non-literal and magical worlds in Latin American literature, and the liminal space between the lines found in texts by Latin American writers such as Jorge Luis Borges, Pablo Neruda, Gabriel García Márquez and Luisa Valenzuela, seen in her ongoing series of works on paper titled “When Silence Becomes Poetry.”
+Her work was also shaped by a deep engagement with poetry and Latin American literature.
+She connected her practice to non-literal and magical modes of thinking, and to the liminal spaces found in texts by writers such as Jorge Luis Borges, Pablo Neruda, Gabriel García Márquez, and Luisa Valenzuela.
+These influences are evident in her ongoing series on paper, When Silence Becomes Poetry.

-Extended bio:
+Extended bio

 Born in 1929 in Buenos Aires, Argentina, to a Russian and Romanian Jewish immigrant family, Rabinovich was raised in nearby Córdoba.
 There she began taking painting and drawing classes with Italian artist Ernesto Farina.
 At this time she was also politically active and was briefly held as a political prisoner.
 She later studied medicine and studio art at the Universidad de Córdoba before moving to Buenos Aires, where she studied with painter Héctor Basaldúa.
 In the mid-1950s, she moved to Europe, where she lived in Paris, Edinburgh, and Copenhagen, and married her husband, José Luis Reissig, in 1956.
 In Paris, she attended classes at La Sorbonne and at the atelier of French Cubist painter André Lhote.
 Her studies and travels introduced her to the work of Modern European artists such as Georges Braque and Piet Mondrian, the Art Informel movement, and Old Masters—in particular Diego Velázquez—all of which drove her work into a more non-objective mode of painting, evolving from semi-figurative portraits and still lives to pure abstraction.